Get all information you need to make a successful and stress-free move across the ditch.

 Demerit points can be added if you are caught speeding, using your mobile phone while driving, or any number of other driving offences.

-In general, points will stay on your licence for a period of three years from the date of the offence.
+In general, points stay on your licence for three years from the date of the offence.

 What are demerit points?